-1. Career Technical Training (CTT) Completion Rate.
+Career Technical Training (CTT) Completion Rate.
+1.

-Pool: All separated students who entered a CTT program.
+Pool : All separated students who entered a CTT program.
 Students who entered more than one CTT program but did not complete any CTT program, shall be included in the CTT completion pool of the program in which they were enrolled the longest.
 Students who completed one or more CTT offerings are assigned to the CTT completion pool of each training program completed.
 Measure: The percentage of students in the pool who complete a CTT program.

-Formula: Number of Students who

-complete a Career Technical Training program

-Number of Separated Students who entered a

-Career Technical Training program
+Goal : The national goal is 80%.
+Weight: 17.5% Formula : Number of Students who complete a Career Technical Training program Number of Separated Students who entered a Career Technical Training program Career Technical Training (CTT) Industry-Recognized Credential Attainment Rate

-2. Career Technical Training (CTT) Industry-Recognized Credential Attainment Rate.
+2. Attainment Rate.

-Pool: All students who are assigned to a CTT program (excluding 30/45 day Level 1 ZTs)

-Measure: The percentage of separated students who have attained an approved industry-recognized credential that is linked to their CTT program or students who have completed a training program offered by a National Training Contractor (NTC).

-Formula: Number of Career Technical Training Students

-who attain an approved industry-recognized credential or Students who complete an NTC program

-Number of Students Assigned to a Career

-Technical Training Program
+Pool : All students who are assigned to a CTT program (excluding 30/45 day Level 1 ZTs) Measure : The percentage of separated students who have attained an approved industry-recognized credential that is linked to their CTT program or students who have completed a training program offered by a National Training Contractor (NTC).
+Goal : The national goal is 100%.
+Weight: 2.5% Formula : Number of Career Technical Training Students who attain an approved industry-recognized credential or Students who complete an NTC program Number of Students Assigned to a Career Technical Training Program